giantswarm/docs/src/content/ui-api/web/organizations/basic-management/index.md

 ![Organizations overview](organizations-overview.png)

-If you are an admin user, this page shows all organizations existing in the management cluster of your installation.
+This page shows all organizations existing in the management cluster of your installation.

 <!-- TODO: Mention that as a non-admin user, you see the organizations you have access to, when non-admin users gain access. -->